hp0326/Home-Lab/README.md

 To correctly test the verification script it should be done layer by layer (ports/TLS/HTTP) - each layer sees what lower layers can't, so I added an HTTP-status check.

 ## Components
-# ad/ - Powershell scripts for Active Directory administration:
+ad/ - Powershell scripts for Active Directory administration:
 * Audit.ps1 reports accounts without password requirement and privileged group members in the domain.
 * Create-Users.ps1 autometes creating AD users from a CSV file, with validation and idempotency (skips accounts that already exist).
 * System_details.ps1 provides information about the system such as OS version, amount of RAM or free disk space.

+hardening/ - Idempotent Bash script created for hardening Linux servers (SSH key auth, firewall, fail2ban, auto-updates).
+It's safe to re-run.

 ## Technical details